KumudaPriya/CHESS-APP/README.md

 If the other user denys your friend request , then you will be notified.

 3.Once you start the game , donot refresh the page.
-Refreshing the page would cancel your cancel your game.
+Refreshing the page would  your cancel your game.

 Techincal Aspects :-

-Wee need to use real time database for this app .
+We need to use real time database for this app .
 Because while playing the game , the state will be constantly changing and it should be proccessed in real time.

 Technologies :-

 FireBase     ----  Real time database used.

-JQUERY       ----  For checking validations of chess moves JQUERY is used.
+JavaScipt       ----  For checking validations of chess moves JavaScipt is used.

 Angular Js   ----  Backend i.e entire database part and requests to database etc is written using Angular Js.